 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-- It is used to lower eye pain after eye surgery.
+- It is used to treat eye pain and swelling after eye surgery.

 All other products: